Astronomy

 Flags

-- The free program on this site will train you to recognize nautical
+- The free program on this site will train you to recognize

-flags once you have memorized them.
+nautical flags once you have memorized them.

-Semaphore flags
+Semaphore flags information

-information - This Boy Scout site has lots of
+- This Boy Scout site has lots of great information for anyone

-great information for anyone who wants to learn Semaphore signaling.
+who wants to learn Semaphore signaling.

 Lab Equipment

-School Science Lessons
+School

-- Queensland College - This site contains a wealth of experiments based
+Science Lessons - Queensland College - This site

-on the 1979 edition of the "New UNESCO Source Book for Science
+the "New UNESCO Source Book for Science Teaching."
+For

 from common items.